Kowalski's Markets: Planned expansions

 In 2020, Kowalski's announced it would be taking over part of the former Herberger's department store inside Rosedale Center in Roseville, Minnesota.
-The demolition occurred in 2021 and the store has not opened as of 2023.
+The demolition occurred in 2021.
+The site instead is being constructed as a Dick's Sporting Goods which is scheduled to open in 2024.

-In January 2023, it was announced that Kowalski's would be building a new store in Southdale Center in Edina, Minnesota.
-It will take the place of the first floor of the former Herberger's department store that vacated the space when it went bankrupt in 2016.
+In December 2023, it was announced that Kowalski's would be building a new store in Ridgedale Center in Minnetonka, Minnesota.
+It will take the place of the former Sears Auto Center that vacated the space when it went bankrupt in 2018.